SmeetShah-marchant/Ballers/README.md

 Image via Hot Hot hoops

-Credits to basketball-reference.com for information for the statistics of each game.
+Credits to https://www.basketball-reference.com/ for information for the statistics of each game.
+Check them out for more info and analytics on the Nba Finals.
+They also provide stats on every game that has been ever recorded and advanced statistics on every player to play since recording data has started in the nba.